 In 2008, Exir began producing interferon gamma under the brand name Gamma Immunex.
 Shortly after, Exir's R&D team was named the best R&D division of the year by the Ministry of Mining and Industry.
 The award was largely thanks to the development and launch of Immunex, indicating the company's potential for product development.

 In the meantime, the company is targeting new export markets.
-Future markets identified by the company include Kazakhstan, parts of Latin America and a number of African countries.
+Future markets identified by the company include Kazakhstan, Venezuela, Brazil and other South American countries.